-Firstly, and most importantly, Optery has publicly posted a detailed “Statement on Data Security” since Optery’s inception in 2021:
+Firstly, Optery has publicly posted a detailed “Statement on Data Security” since Optery’s inception in 2021:

-You can learn more about Optery’s data security practices from Optery’s Statement on Data Security, including that Optery has completed its AICPA SOC 2 security audit, and makes its audit report available to Optery for Business corporate customers under NDA.
+You can learn more about Optery’s data security practices from Optery’s Statement on Data Security, including that Optery has completed its AICPA SOC 2, Type 2 security audit, and makes its audit report available to select Optery for Business corporate customers under NDA.

 Optery has more affordable pricing options starting at $3.99 per month for the Optery Core plan vs. DeleteMe starting at $129 per year for the DeleteMe Standard plan.
-Optery has more comprehensive coverage starting at ~95 data brokers for the Optery Core plan vs. ~60 data brokers for the DeleteMe Standard plan, and Optery offers Unlimited Custom Removals and ~240+ standard covered data brokers via the Optery Ultimate plan.
-Optery offers Monthly scans and removals by default, whereas DeleteMe does not appear to have any scanning technology at all, and Optery offers before and after screenshots proving the work that’s been done, whereas DeleteMe offers no screenshots at all.
-Optery offers 24/7 real-time removals reporting status updates, but with DeleteMe, you have to wait 3 months for a fresh report on your removals.
-Optery offers more flexible billing options allowing customers to upgrade or downgrade seamlessly across Monthly or Yearly billing terms, and across Core, Extended, and Ultimate plan tiers, whereas DeleteMe only offers Yearly billing options, and you must speak with a sales person to be quoted on higher level plans.
+Optery has more comprehensive coverage starting at ~95 data brokers for the Optery Core plan vs. ~60 data brokers for the DeleteMe Standard plan, and Optery offers Unlimited Custom Removals and ~315+ standard covered data brokers via the Optery Ultimate plan.
+Optery offers Monthly scans and removals by default, whereas DeleteMe’s automated scanning capabilities appeared extremely limited, and Optery offers before and after screenshots proving the work that’s been done, whereas DeleteMe offers no screenshots at all.
+Optery offers 24/7 real-time removals reporting status updates, but with DeleteMe, you have to wait 3 months for fresh reports on your removals.
+Optery offers more flexible billing options allowing customers to upgrade or downgrade seamlessly across Monthly or Yearly billing terms, and across Free Basic, Core, Extended, and Ultimate plan tiers, whereas DeleteMe only offers Yearly billing options, and you must speak with a sales person to be quoted on higher level plans.
 Optery offers more flexible, affordable and seamless product offerings for families and businesses.
-Finally, and possibly most importantly, Optery has published a detailed Statement on Data Security and has completed its AICPA SOC 2, Type 1 audit, whereas DeleteMe has almost nothing to share publicly about its data security practices.

 But don’t just take our word for it, Optery has been awarded the coveted “Editors’ Choice” by PCMag.com as the most outstanding personal data removal product on the market the last two years in a row in 2022 and 2023.

-Read below for additional information, screenshots, and links supporting the comparison above.
+Read below for additional information, screenshots, and links supporting the review above.